 Nutrition Deep Dive

-This creates a genuine problem for vegans — and a less obvious one for older adults, whose bodies absorb less B12 even from animal foods.
+B12 only comes from animal products, creating a genuine problem for vegans.
+But older adults face a less obvious risk: their bodies absorb less B12 even from animal foods.

 Why B12 Deficiency Is So Common